 Investments in derivative instruments, such as options, have the economic effect of creating financial leverage in the Fund's portfolio because such investments may give rise to gains or losses that are disproportionate to the amount the Fund has invested in those instruments.
 Because the Fund only invests in long options as part of its principal investment strategy, the maximum loss for the Fund's options position is the "options premium," which is defined as the premium paid for the options and any post-purchase appreciation in value.
 Thus, any disproportionate returns are generally expected to exist only when the value of such options appreciates.
 However, following such appreciation, even small changes in the shape of the U.S. interest rate curve or interest rate volatility may result in a significant decline in the value of such options with a maximum loss equal to the options premium.
-The Fund is likely to be significantly more volatile than a fund holding only long positions in the same U.S. government bonds as the Fund because the options component of the Fund's options.
+The Fund is likely to be significantly more volatile than a fund holding only long positions in the same U.S. government bonds as the Fund because the options component of the Fund could result in significant gains for the Fund or in a complete loss of the premium for the Fund's options.